Beige-Coffee/LifeStyleDesign/README.md

 # LifeStyleDesign

-LifeStyleDesign is a script that help's students efficiently pay off debt while also enjoying the city in which they live.
+## In A Nutshell
+People have preferences.
+We may like doing yoga in the morning or we might enjoy live-music events on a Friday night.
+However, many of us also have debt, and this may keep us from doing what we love.
+LifeStyleDesign is a script that helps students (or anyone) roadmap their lives in many different cities so that they can:
+- Strategically map the number of years to pay off their debt in each city
+- Discover what city-specific salaries they would need to earn to make living in that city possible
+  - This can be helpful for negotiating salaries or imagining your day-to-day life
+- Compare each city by topic-of-interest (Data Science, Hiking, Art, Dance, etc.) to ensure presence of like-minded people

 ## Motivation
 The purpose of LifeStyleDesign is to challenge the user (in this case, a student) to take part in actively building their life.
 In doing this, the user is forced to confront new obstacles that they may have otherwise overlooked and, throughout this process, they achieve a deeper level of insight into the objective at hand.
 For all of the aforementioned reasons, I built LifeStyleDesign to empower individuals to take hold of the data at hand and leverage it to model *all the possible worlds* they may inhabit.
 In this case, I have modeled **116** distinct worlds to gain insight regarding an obstacle that many students in today's economy face - namely, **debt**.